Luda03/BoatManager2016/README.md

 1) Create a new database on MySQL DBMS and import the boatdb.sql

-2) Place the boatmanager folder on your Web Server
+2) Drop the boatmanager folder on your Web Server

 3) Edit your boatmanager/database/config.php

+4) Launch the app with your favourite web browser

-4) Enjoy
+5) Enjoy

 *******Additional Info*******